Exodus (band): "Big Four" debate

-It has been debated whether or not Exodus belongs in the "Big Five" of thrash metal with Metallica, Megadeth, Slayer and Anthrax, due to their involvement with the early 1980s thrash metal scene.
-VH1 stated, "Much is made of Thrash's Big Four: Metallica, Slayer, Megadeth, and Anthrax.
+Due to Exodus' involvement in the early 1980s thrash metal scene, it has been debated among journalists and musicians alike over whether or not Exodus warrants the status of inclusion in the "Big Five" of thrash metal, along with Metallica, Megadeth, Slayer and Anthrax.
+Mike McPadden of VH1 stated, "Much is made of Thrash's Big Four [...]
 True devotees know, however, that Big Five is the actual proper figure and that Exodus is the band that completes the quintet."
 Anthrax guitarist Scott Ian also stated that, "People talk about the 'Big Four' all the time, but back then it was really the 'Big Five' because Exodus were just as important and just as influential as everybody else."
-Megadeth founder Dave Mustaine said in a 1990 interview that, in his point of view, the "Big Four" were Exodus, Slayer, Metallica and Megadeth, adding that "Exodus are a much better band – I really like Exodus.
+Megadeth frontman Dave Mustaine said in a 1990 interview that, in his point of view, Exodus were among the "Big Four" and Anthrax were not.
+He is quoted saying, "Exodus are a much better band [than Anthrax] – I really like Exodus.
 Gary Holt and Rick Hunolt are really great guitar players.
 I like Scott Ian, but anyone else in that band kind of bores me.
 Having a disco thing is not what I think having a metal band is all about, and that guy had the audacity to say that he and I should work together!
 I felt like saying what are you planning to do?
 Open a disco fashion shop?"
-Mustaine was also quoted saying, "You know, people will say there's a whole other generation, like the 'Medium Four' [laughs], and I think there's a lot of great bands that fit that bill, too.
+Mustaine has also been quoted as saying, "You know, people will say there's a whole other generation, like the 'Medium Four' [laughs], and I think there's a lot of great bands that fit that bill, too.
 But I think probably Exodus, because there was nobody else at the time that had that kind of pull or that kind of importance in the metal community.
 Granted, it was with Baloff, and Baloff had a voice that you had to have an acquired taste for, but you know, I liked him."

 In addition to Ian and Mustaine, Holt has agreed that Exodus should be included in the "Big Five" of thrash metal because they "were there at the start of thrash metal with Metallica in the real early '80s.
 Same thing with Megadeth because Mustaine was a part of Metallica's birth and he also created Megadeth."
-Frontman Steve "Zetro" Souza has stated that the fact that Exodus was not included in the "Big Four" does not bother him, "I've heard that term many times and it doesn't really matter to me.
+Frontman Steve "Zetro" Souza has stated that the fact that Exodus was not included in the "Big Four" does not bother him: "I've heard that term many times and it doesn't really matter to me.
 It's not the truth.
 There's them, and Overkill, Testament and Exodus.
 You could also talk about Kreator, Sodom and Destruction, if you want to get down to it.
 It doesn't bother me — I'm content where I'm at."